 Mississippi Lottery Start Date

 The first Mississippi Lottery games went on sale on Monday November 25th 2019.
-Retailers have been applying for licenses to sell lottery products over the months leading up to the launch and when tickets went on sale there were around 1,000 retailers registered to sell lottery products.
+Retailers applied for licenses to sell lottery products over the months leading up to the launch and when tickets went on sale there were around 1,000 retailers registered to sell lottery products.
 This number is expected to grow to between 1,500 and 1,700 retailers in the short term but the MLC has stated that it wants as many as possible selling tickets.

 You will primarily find these scratch-offs in convenience stores, gas stations, grocery stores, supermarkets, tobacco/beer stores and licensed casinos.